Baja Guided Caravan

 Santa Rosalia de Mulege

-Today, days 23 & 24, you have a short drive (99 miles) past Loreto, the Bay of Concepcion, and continue on to Mulege, another date palm oasis.
-The name Mulege is derived from the Cochimi language meaning “Large ravine of the white mouth.”
-In 1705 a mission was established, and they christened Santa Rosalia de Mulege.
+Today, days 23 and 24, are a short drive (99 miles) past Loreto, the Bay of Concepcion, and continue to Mulege, another date palm oasis.
+Mulege derives from the Cochimi, meaning “large ravine of the white mouth.”
+In 1705, a mission was established, and they christened Santa Rosalia de Mulege.
 The beautiful stone building that replaced the original still stands overlooking the river.

 Malarrimo Beach